Difegue/LANraragi/Readme.md

 * Use Gulp for bundling front-end dependencies on top of bower

-* Tag overhaul with proper prefixes like language:english etc
+* Better configuration page

-* Reader overhaul because it's old and kinda bloated
+* Database backup/restoration